ParkCityPusheen/FW-PROJECT/USE ME/CHAPTER 1.md

 Maiselle's signet was one of tricks and foolery; her appearance changed into that of another's at will and she was *constantly* training it.

 The surfacing morning light catches on the stone masonry behind them, casting long shadows across the grass where cadets still mill about in loose formation.
-Dain's taller than he realized, nearly towering over most of the first and second years, his shoulders broader, his frame more imposing than the cadets standing in ranks around them.
-The brown of his eyes, he notices, is lighter than he'd thought, with amber pooling behind the irises like honey caught in glass.
+Dain's taller than he realized, towering over most of the first and second years, his shoulders broader, his frame more imposing than the cadets standing in ranks around them.
+The brown of his eyes, he notices, is lighter than he'd thought, with amber pooling behind his irises like honey suspended in glass.
 His beard and curls are the same lightly coloured brunette shade, sun-bleached at the edges from hours spent flying over the ocean with no protection from the sun, and he looks exhausted.

 Deep shadows carve themselves beneath his eyes, and there's a tension in his jaw and shoulders that speaks to weeks of sleepless nights and constant vigilance.
 Overworked.
 Strained.
 The weight of leadership and guilt and responsibility settles into every line of his face.